dlajfa/clock/README.md

 # clock
-A digital clock built with vue.js
+A responsive digital clock built with vue.js.